 Art was of course my favourite subject in school.
 It was on a school trip to the National Art Gallery in London aged 12 that my obsession for 16th and 17th Century portraiture began.
 I stood transfixed in front of Jan van Eyck’s ‘Man in a Red Turban’ and fell in love.
 Not so much with the intriguing, enigmatic looking man staring out at me, but with the mesmerising quality of the style.
 It still remains one of my favourite paintings to this day.

-I did an art foundation course at Nelson & Colne College, Lancashire in ’84 to discover which art subject was for me.
+I did an art foundation course at Nelson & Colne College, Lancashire to discover which art subject was for me.
 Strangely, this turned out to be Theatre.
-So at age 18, after being seduced by the theatre, I moved from Lancashire to Cardiff to study Theatre Design for 3 years at The Welsh College of Music and Drama.
+So at age 18, after being seduced by ‘the boards’, I moved from Lancashire to Cardiff to study Theatre Design for 3 years at The Welsh College of Music and Drama.
 After graduating, I worked as a prop-maker and scenic artist for 10 years.
 I spent the first few thrilling years working for Talismen, a prop-making studio in a backstreet in Cardiff, then a precarious few years freelancing.
-But I returned to art after the antisocial hours and harsh chemicals took their toll.
+But I returned to art after the antisocial hours and harsh chemicals became too much.
 I’d almost forgotten what it was like to not smell of latex, paint and acetone, or always have polystyrene, glue, expanding foam (horrible stuff!) and plaster stuck to my hair and clothes.
 Not to mention the endless broken nails!

 In the 90’s, I dabbled briefly in game development with a group of friends.
 Collectively we were ‘Hounds by the Basketful’ (we finally decided on this name after one or two pints of Guinness!).
 We created a video board game called GOOT!
 (Get Out Of That!) and various card games.